Menu

 Research and Publications

-How do we build the grid of the future, one that is 100% carbon free and distributed (meaning that it can support many EVs, batteries, and PV)?
+How do we build the grid of the future, one that is 100% carbon free and distributed (meaning that it can support many EVs, batteries, solar panels, and flexible appliances)?
 Right now, this is an open problem.
 I propose a system that aims to solve this problem and provides a solution that works in the near term and scales to the distant future.
 The system is fairly simple yet robust.
+I have been working on this system since 2021.

 Economics

 While creating my Grid Architecture papers, I created an interesting concept that has broader implications in cooperative bargaining.
-I am investigating the concept further.
+Extending that, I have stumbled upon several concepts that may be more broadly applicable in the field.
+I am investigating the concepts further.

 Educational Materials